Mr-Coxall/Computer-Based-Problem-Solving/docs/problem-solving/steps-in-problem-solving.rst

 6. Document the Solution
 ========================
 So you have come up with a brilliant solution to a problem.
 If you do not share the solution with anyone, what was the point?
-You have to ensure that you answer is verifiable and reproducible, so anyone can use it.
+You have to ensure that you answer is verifiable and reproducible, so anyone can use it.<br/>
-Here are things to remember:
+Here are things to remember:<br/>
 * Document what the problem and solution is.
 * Ensure anyone can follow your steps.